aVisoko/INFOTC-2600-Final/README.md

 # INFOTC-2600-Final

-## How to build a PC >by Austin Parrish,<br> Student - University of Missouri, Columbia
+## How to build a PC for $1200 by Austin Parrish,<br> Student - University of Missouri, Columbia

 ### In this tutorial I will go thorugh the parts that are necessary to build a computer...